-In response to a column request with the theme of "Kanagawa and Art," I would like to write mainly in the Yamate district of Yokohama, which is my favorite walking course and has many opportunities to perform.
+In response to a request for a column on the theme of "Kanagawa and Art," I would like to write about the Yamate district of Yokohama City, which is my favorite walking course and where I often have opportunities to perform.

 Before that, let me briefly introduce our music unit.

-It's a slightly unique trio consisting of piano, cello and my saxophone.
-The unit name is Shanti Dragon Trio, and each member lives in Yokohama and Kamakura.
-Each member is engaged in various musical activities other than this trio.
+It's a somewhat unique trio consisting of piano, cello, and saxophone, which I play.
+The unit name is Shanty Dragon Trio, and each member lives in Yokohama and Kamakura.
+Each member is involved in various musical activities other than this trio.

 Shanti Dragon Trio SHANTI DRAGON 3